 We prize flawless harmony and proportion.

-There is the belief that flaws diminish the value of a work of art.
+There is a belief that flaws diminish the value of a work of art.

 Not so for the Japanese.

 The wear, cracks, and breaks tell the story of each unique thing’s life.
 Beauty is not found in something’s original, pristine condition.

 An object’s value lies in the life it has lived.
 Scars, cracks, and all.

 And living always comes with some wear and no small amount of damage.

 Rather than hide the broken places from us, the Japanese artists want us to recognize that we are looking at a broken object that has been mended.